 Dear Bruce Springsteen:

-I know you’re not exactly starved for material for your upcoming “Springsteen on Broadway” shows, which will take place this October and November.
+I know you’re not exactly starved for material for your upcoming “Springsteen on Broadway” shows.
 You will probably stick mainly, or totally, to your own well-known songs.
 And nobody’s going to complain.

 But please, consider singing a Broadway song or two as well, as a show of respect and admiration for the great songwriting traditions of the musical theater.

 It’s something you really haven’t done previously— your one-off cover of “Oh, What a Beautiful Mornin’ “ doesn’t really count.
 And, frankly, what better setting could you have for it?

 If not now, when?